 The office was alive and full of energetic members and visitors on North Texas Giving Day, what has become an annual event in the area for charities.
 A gourmet buffet feast was prepared by the Hospitality Committee chaired by Barbara Steibling for all to share.
 Quite a few guests dropped by to enjoy the tours, food, hospitality and to make a donation.
 We want to thank the friends, families and members who supported the work we do, and providing a fun day.
 Your generosity will help us clothe 500 children through Operation School Bell®.
 The day was organized by the Resource Development Committee, chaired by Linda Hopkins and Michele Miller.

 The office was alive and full of energetic members and visitors on North Texas Giving Day, what has become an annual event in the area for charities.
 A gourmet buffet feast was prepared by the Hospitality Committee chaired by Barbara Steibling for all to share.
 Quite a few guests dropped by to enjoy the tours, food, hospitality and to make a donation.
-Ms Steibling announced another generous donation from cleanitsupply.com of their best price disposable trash bags.
+Ms Steibling announced another generous donation from cleanitsupply.com of their wholesale toilet paper.
 CIS is the online retailer of cleaning supplies who once again continued their charitable assistance of our cause.
 We want to thank the friends, families and members who supported the work we do, and providing a fun day.
 Your generosity will help us clothe 500 children through Operation School Bell®.
 The day was organized by the Resource Development Committee, chaired by Linda Hopkins and Michele Miller

 A number of community donors contributed prizes for the doors prizes and we would like to acknowledge them.